ezegeorgechukwuma/javaScriptEssential/newsArticle/README.md

-# Health Articles Fetcher
+# News Articles Fetcher

 ## Overview
-This project fetches and displays health-related articles from an external JSON API.
+This project fetches and displays tech-related articles from an external JSON API.
 The webpage dynamically creates and populates HTML elements to present health information in an organized, user-friendly format.

 ## Features
 - Asynchronous data fetching using XMLHttpRequest